KeyboardKit/website/collections/_posts/2023/2023-12-18-critical-extension-crashes-in-ios-17-1.md

 Some developers have reported that their keyboard extensions crash on launch in production.
 The same has been observed for the [KeyboardKit app](/app).

-When this crash happens in production, nothing is reported to Xcode.
-This means that you will get not indication that the your keyboard extension is crashing for your users.

-When this crash happens in Xcode, attaching the debugger to your keyboard extension will not work.
-The keyboard extension will crash before being attached to the debugger.
+When the crash happens in production, nothing is reported to Xcode.
+This means that you won't get any indications that your keyboard is crashing for your users.
+When it happens in Xcode, attaching the debugger to your keyboard extension will not work.
+The keyboard will crash before being attached.

 ## Not caused by KeyboardKit